WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Proposed Method

-The ADWT layer can be regarded as the projection onto an orthogonal basis of small finite waves.
-Differing from learnable convolutions in CNN, the 1D convolutions conducted by ADWT have fixed weights and consist of two types of kernels, \emph{i.e.}, kernel $\mathbf{h}=(h_0,h_1,...,h_K)$ as high-pass filter and kernel $\mathbf{g}=(g_0,g_1,...,g_K)$ as low-pass filter, where $K$ denotes the kernel length.
-The corresponding weights for these filters are fixed and can be selected from different wavelet families.
-It is worth noting that wavelets with long support length are not able to separate close spaced features, and unsymmetrical wavelets could lead to phase distortion in image processing.
-Therefore, symmetrical wavelets with short support length are chosen in this paper, specifically, Haar wavelet.
-Since even-sized kernels of symmetrical wavelets will lead to shrinkage in size and potential shift problem, $\mathbf{X}_T^{j-1}$ are symmetrically padded following\cite{wu2019convolution} before being convolved with wavelet kernels.
-Then these 1D high-pass and low-pass filters convolve $\mathbf{X}_T^{j-1}$ by stride $s=2$ in both horizontal and vertical directions, resulting in $\mathbf{D}^{j}$ and $\mathbf{A}^{j}$.
-We assume that horizontal detailed features $\mathbf{d}^{j}_{:,m,n}$ and horizontal approximation features $\mathbf{a}^{j}_{:,m,n}$ are obtained by horizontal convolution with $\mathbf{h}$ and $\mathbf{g}$ on $\mathbf{X}_T^{j-1}$ respectively,
+\textbf{Heterogeneous Wavelet Experts.} Learnable ADWT and static DWT are involved in MoWE.
+They can be regarded as the projection onto an orthogonal basis of small finite waves, and both perform 1D convolutions with two types of kernels, \emph{i.e.}, kernel $\mathbf{h}=(h_0,h_1,...,h_K)$ as high-pass filter and kernel $\mathbf{g}=(g_0,g_1,...,g_K)$ as low-pass filter. $K$ denotes kernel length.
+The corresponding weights for these filters are initialized from pre-defined wavelet families.
+Notably, there are two differences between ADWT and DWT.
+Firstly, filter kernels $\mathbf{h}$ and $\mathbf{g}$ of ADWT are learnable, and $\mathbf{h}$ is constrained to conjugate mirror filter of $\mathbf{g}$ following \cite{PNASWavelet}.
+Secondly, the extracted frequency components of ADWT are further modulated by gain factors.

+Besides, for wavelet transform on infrared features, there exist several issues for us to cope with.
+Wavelets with long support length are not able to separate close spaced features.
+Besides, unsymmetrical wavelets could lead to phase distortion in image processing.
+Therefore, symmetrical wavelets with short support length are chosen in this paper.
+Moreover, even-sized kernels of symmetrical wavelets will lead to shrinkage in size and potential shift problem.
+Thus, we symmetrically pad $\mathbf{I}_T^{j-1}$ following\cite{wu2019convolution} before convolving $\mathbf{I}_T^{j-1}$ with wavelet kernels.
+Then these 1D high-pass and low-pass filters convolve $\mathbf{I}_T^{j-1}$ by stride $s=2$ in both horizontal and vertical directions, resulting in approximation features $\mathbf{A}^{j}$, horizontal detailed features $\mathbf{DH}^{j}$, vertical detailed features $\mathbf{DV}^{j}$, and diagonal detailed $\mathbf{HH}^{j}$.
+We assume that $\mathbf{d}^{j}_{:,m,n}$ and $\mathbf{a}^{j}_{:,m,n}$ are obtained by horizontal convolution with $\mathbf{h}$ and $\mathbf{g}$ on $\mathbf{I}_T^{j-1}$ respectively,